Arera Colony

 Arera Colony is one of the largest residential areas and localities in Bhopal, Madhya Pradesh.
 Interspersed with plantations, trees and gardens, it is a posh area of the city and occupies a large area of the middle and southern part of the city.
-The locality is further divided into 8 Sectors, E-1 to E-8.
+The locality is further divided into 5 Sectors, E-1 to E-5.
+Later housing board colony MIG and HIG sectors are called E-6 & E-7.Adjacent privet colony was called E-8.

 Etymology

 Arera Club derives its name from Arera Hills which dominate the landscape of the city.
 The club has badminton, a gymnasium, and tennis facilities.
 A bar and restaurant add to its leisurely existence.
 Its members, though, are bureaucrats of Madhya Pradesh Government; it has been a highly inclusive social gathering.
-The Chief Secretary of Madhya Pradesh, Shri Avani Vaish has passionately nurtured Arera club in last 5 years.

 Points of interest

+Club

+Bhojpur club is situated in E-1 sector.
+The club was established by residents of E-1 sector in 1971.
+In past few years the membership is given to non E-1 sector residents.

 Shopping

 Main shopping areas and markets in the area are Manisha Market, Bittan Market, 1100 Quarters, 7 no., 8 no., 10 no., 11 no, 12 no., 19 no., Savoy Complex, Rohit Nagar and Dana Pani.
 Metro Plaza at Bittan Market is one of the largest shopping complexes in the area.
 Various malls and complexes are also under construction, like Aura Mall, Aakriti Business Center (Both in E-8) Rajkishor kirana etc.